f4exb/sdrangel/plugins/channel/demoddsd/readme.md

   - `slot1`: nothing received in slot #1
   - `[slot1]`: data frame received for slot #1
   - `[SLOT1]`: voice frame received for slot #1

+<h5>13.2.4: Color Code</h5>

+This is the color code in use (0 to 15).
+It may briefly change value to a incorrect one.
+Take into account the value shown most of the time.

 <h3>14: Discriminator output scope display</h3>